 The lesson learned: if we lift-up those who need an extra hand, we lift-up everyone.
 By way of analogy, a sidewalk curb designed for wheelchair access also benefits the mother pushing a stroller and the cyclist exiting the highway.
 We all need access to quality lives for our families.

-After retiring last year, I am finding myself drawn yet again to public service.
-Finding common ground has been a common thread throughout my career, and I am ready to address this pressing need here at home as your Teton County Commissioner.
+I have enjoyed my first term as a Teton County Commissioner, and have learned much about County government.
+Now I wish to deploy that learning with continued service.
+Finding common ground has been a common thread throughout my career, and I am ready to address this pressing need here at home as your Teton County Commissioner for a second term.